-Students can complete the program in approximately two years, three months.
+Students can complete the program in two years and three months.

 What are the hours and days that students attend class?

-Students attend class one night per week, always on the same evening of the week, from 6–9 pm for all of the core courses.
+Students attend class one night per week, always on the same evening of the week, from 6–9 pm.
 Workshops and concentration-specific courses are scheduled in consultation with students.

-Our highly credentialed faculty members have extensive experience in their fields of expertise.
-Spertus employs more than 30 adjunct faculty members, many of whom have taught at Spertus for more than five years.
-The Spertus MAJPS also has a strong mentoring component that fosters professional development and the integration of coursework and professional work.
+Our highly credentialed faculty members have extensive experience in their fields of expertise and many have taught in this innovative program since its start in 2008.
+The Spertus MAJPS program also has a strong mentoring component that fosters professional development and the integration of coursework and professional work.
 MAJPS mentors are experienced Jewish communal professionals working in the upper echelons of the field.